-Modifications to this equipment by any party other than Calrec Audio Limited may invalidate EMC and safety features designed into this equipment.
-Calrec Audio Limited can not be held liable for any legal proceedings or problems that may arise relating to such modifications.
+Modifications to this equipment may invalidate EMC and safety features designed into this equipment.
+Calrec Audio Limited can not be liable for any legal proceedings or problems that may arise relating to such modifications.

-If in doubt, please contact Calrec Audio Limited for guidance prior to commencing any such work.
+If in doubt, please contact Calrec Audio Limited for guidance prior to commencing any modification work.